-The synchronization pulse for the external acquisition start (SYNC IN) is transferred directly into the FPGA that controls the acquisition process.
-The FPGA also sends out a synchronization pulse for marking the end of an acquisition (via the SYNC OUT).
+The synchronization pulse for the external acquisition start (Sync.
+In) is transferred directly into the FPGA that controls the acquisition process.
+The FPGA also sends out a synchronization pulse for marking the end of an acquisition (via the Sync.
+Out socket).

-Additional inputs (e.g. TAG or ADC) are available (sub-R E8) to feed in additional signals directly into the TDC data stream for extended measurement functionality.
+Additional inputs (e.g. TAG or ADC) are available (sub-R D8 & E8) to feed in additional signals directly into the TDC data stream for extended measurement functionality.